fastify/fastify/docs/Middlewares.md

 <a name="express-middleware"></a>
 #### Express middleware compatibility

-Fastify provides Express middleware compatibility similar to [connect](https://github.com/senchalabs/connect).
-Since Express modifies the prototype of the node core Request and Response objects heavily, Fastify cannot guarantee full middleware compatibility.
+Express modifies the prototype of the node core Request and Response objects heavily so Fastify cannot guarantee full middleware compatibility.
+Express specific functionality such as `res.sendFile()`, `res.end()`, `res.send()` or `express.Router()` instances will not work with Fastify.
+For example, [multer](https://github.com/expressjs/multer) is compatible with Fastify while [cors](https://github.com/expressjs/cors) is not.